 Radical Skin Tattoo is the place to go if you’re in the market for a large tattoo.
 They specialize in large traditional Japanese style and portrait pieces.
 Horitaka, the shop’s artist, has also worked in Taiwan and Austria.
 Much of the work done at Radical Skin Tattoo is very big.
 They have done many tattoos that span across the entirety of customers’ chests, backs, and arms.
 If you want a tiny, dainty piece, check out one of the other shops on this list.
 But if you are looking for something, well, radical, then this is the right tattoo studio for you!

 Tattoos start at 15,000 yen for smaller pieces.
 Large tattoos spanning across an entire body part cost 10,000 yen per hour.
-They do not accept credit cards, so make sure to have a lot of cash with you.
+They do not accept credit cards, so make sure to have enough cash on you.
 Although Radical Skin Tattoo’s website is in Japanese, Horitaka will respond to correspondence in English.

 The address for Radical Skin Tattoo is Sugii bld 3F 4-5-35 Takaminosato Matsubara-city Osaka 580-0021.
 The closest train station is Takaminosato Station.
 The tattoo shop is also accessible from Kawachi-Matsubara Station.